spine-tools/Spine-Toolbox/docs/source/spine_db_editor/updating_data.rst

 (see :ref:`using_pivot_table_and_frozen_table`).
 Then, just edit the appropriate cell in the table body.

-Updating entity alternatives
+Updating Entity Alternatives
 ============================

 To update an entity alternative, edit the corresponding row from **Entity Alternative** in **Table View**.

-Updating alternatives
+Updating Alternatives
 =====================

 From **Pivot View**